coltonk9043/Aoba-Client/README.md

 # Aoba Hacked Client (1.16.5)
 A custom hacked client for Minecraft 1.16.5.
 A personal project I've been working on for awhile.

 !!!
 Currently there is no downloadable version of this client for you to run.
+There is a working JAR file but I cannot distribute it under compliance with Mojang's EULA.
 Source code is provided for others to make their own clients! :)

 ## Features
 - Fully featured Alt Manager with MCLeaks integration.